emmett-shark/pvme.github.io/docs/pvme-guides/vorago/vorago-solo-hm.md

  ‎ ‎ ‎ ‎• A strong knowledge of solo normal mode P5 will translate well over to hardmode and save time learning.

-⬥ It is recommended to read <a href="" class="inactiveLink">#unknown-channel</a> first for base knowledge of solo Vorago.
+⬥ It is recommended to read [#vorago-solo](../../vorago/vorago-solo) first for base knowledge of solo Vorago.

 ⬥ This guide will focus primarily on getting a first kill.
 So, with experience, some strategies can be improved to be faster.